Lines in affine simlicial toric varieties: Affine toric varieits: preliminaries

 Let us list some properties of the morphism $\pi : \A^r \to X_\sigma$ and the objects introduced before.

-\blem The morphism $\pi$ is an almost geometric quotient, i.e., $U$ is an open dense subset of $X_\sigma$ and, consequently, general orbits of $G$ in $\A^r$ are closed and isomorphic to $G$.
-Furthermore, for every $u$ in $U$ the fiber $\pi^{-1} (u)$ is isomorphic as a homogeneous $G$-space to $G/F$ where $F$ is a finite subgroup of $G$.
+\blem The morphism $\pi$ is an almost geometric quotient, i.e., $U$ is an open dense subset of $X_\sigma$ and, consequently, general orbits of $G$ in $\A^r$ are closed and isomorphic to $G$.\footnote{Note that this implies that $U_0$ is also open dense subset of $X_\sigma$ by \cite[Theorem 6.3]{PV}.} Furthermore, for every $u$ in $U$ the fiber $\pi^{-1} (u)$ is isomorphic as a homogeneous $G$-space to $G/F$ where $F$ is a finite subgroup of $G$.

 {\rm (ii)} The group $G\cap \tH_i$ is trivial.